PScoriae/imyour_joy/README.md

     $ npm install

-Then, to start the bot, you can run the following from the root directory
+Then, to start the bot, you can run the following from the root directory:

     $ node .